 Currently, it’s a private company backed by large investors such as Sequoia Capital, Francisco Partners, Institutional Venture Partners, and the Credit Suisse NEXT Fund.

-Is a loan through Prosper right for you?
+Is a loan from Prosper right for you?

 Any financing decision is an extremely personal one.
 Consider all your options concerning personal loans in general, then hone in on Prosper’s specific design to see if it’s a good fit for your needs.
 Here are a few factors to take into account before you make up your mind.